hl7dk/kl-gateway-prevention/input/pagecontent/index.md

 * The time where the care plan was stopped may be present
 * One and only one reference to the Citizen exists
 * One and only one explaination for cancelling the care plan before its completion shall exist if and only if the status is 'cancelled' or 'stopped'.
 Else it is prohibited.
-* The timing shall exist for interventions, when the category-code is 'Interventionsforløb efter §119'
+* A reference to the ServiceRequest that started the CarePlan is optional
 * One and only one reference to the organization that delivers the intervention exists
 * All FHIR statuses are mandatory.
 Each of them should be drawn from the appropriate standard FHIR-ValueSet